 After a year of development, with the help of his brother, Charles Bowes, Robert started manufacturing and distributing his new invention in 1919 under the name of Bowes Sealfast Company.
 With the help of a handful of salesmen, these two brothers marketed their products from car-towed trailers and the trunks of their cars.

-After eighty years, Bowes has developed into a major manufacturer and a complete automotive replacement part supplier.
-With over 360 distributors marketing Bowes' products in the United States and Canada, Bowes continues to be an innovator and supplier of quality products, products that service technicians can depend on to complete a job with confidence.
+After eighty years, Bowes has developed into a complete automotive replacement part supplier.
+With over 360 distributors marketing Bowes' products in the United States and Canada, Bowes continues to be a supplier of quality products, products that service technicians can depend on to complete a job with confidence.

 When Charles Dye titled his painting "Good Medicine for a Sick Horse," little did he know how true it would be today.
 With cars costing more than ever, customers need quality replacement parts for their cars.
 With Bowes, service technicians can offer quality replacement parts while providing the repair facility with a profitable line.